saezlab/Covid19/ComparativeInfection/ProgenyDorothea.md

 ![](ProgenyDorothea_files/figure-gfm/unnamed-chunk-35-1.png)<!-- -->

-### Comparison: Differential infection viral effects on Pathways activity
+### Comparison: Differential infection viral effects on TF activity

-We finally plot together the pathway activities under the three different viral infections.
+We finally plot together the TF activities under the three different viral infections.
 Again we also include the data from the previous A549 mock treated vs SARS-CoV-2 comparison (series2)

 ``` r
 tf_activities_A549vsCOV2_top25_series2 <-